CAMPUS WRITING CENTER

 - Does not result in commercial gain or private profit.

-2. All users are expected to preserve the integrity of the NCWC network by prohibiting any person from sharing personal passwords or sharing personal accounts.
+2. All users are expected to preserve the integrity of the NCWU network by prohibiting any person from sharing personal passwords or sharing personal accounts.
 It is the users’ responsibility to report any unauthorized use and protect their accounts from such use by changing their passwords periodically and using passwords which have the following requirements:

 - Passwords must be at least 8 characters long and must contain a combination (3 out of 4) of at least: 1 uppercase letter, 1 lowercase letter, 1 number, 1 special character.